vega/vega-lite/docs/Encoding-Mapping.md

 <sup>1</sup>
-If `grid` is unspecified, the default value is `true` for ROW and COL. For X and Y, the default value is `true` for quantitative fields and `false` otherwise.
+If `grid` is unspecified, the default value is `true` for ROW and COL. For X and Y, the default value is `true` for quantitative and time fields and `false` otherwise.

 <sup>2</sup>